joaoepj/learning-algorithms/README.md

 * bitwise operations
 * Read and write from a memory address in constant time (Word-RAM)

-A CPU takes a constant ammount of time to operate on a constant amount of memory.
-Operate over a linear ammount of memory takes a linear ammount of time.
+A CPU takes a constant amount of time to operate on a constant amount of memory.
+Operate over a linear amount of memory takes a linear amount of time.

-Data structures are ways of storing non-constant ammount and make operations over them faster.
+Data structures are ways of storing non-constant amount and make operations over them faster.

 Strategies to solve a problem.

 1. Reduce it to a known algorithm
 2. Design your own (recursive) algorithm

+## 2. Data Structures and Dynamic Arrays

+### Interface versus  Data Structure

+Interface (API/ADT)
+* Specification
+* What data can stored
+* Which operations are supported

+Data Structure
+* Representation
+* How data is stored
+* Algorithms supporting operations

+### Sequence
+Care about a particular order
+Operations: build, len, iterate, get, set

+### Set
+Care a bout element value